nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.1.
 Viewing help : `help`

+Shows a command guide in a new window.
 Format: `help`

-A user guide with command listed will be shown in the window

 ### 2.2.
 Adding a task : `add`

-Adds a task to the task manager.<br>
+Adds a task to FuntaskTic.<br>
 Format: `add TASK s/STARTING_DATE_TIME e/ENDING_DATE_TIME d/Description t/tags`

 > Only Task title is a compulsory field.<br>